BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-1/index.md

 GraphQL clients control the data they get, not the server, making it easier for APIs to evolve over time.
 While typical REST APIs require loading from multiple URLs or endpoints, GraphQL APIs get all the data your app needs in a single request to a single endpoint.

 With GraphQL the goal is to create a `/graphql` endpoint without removing the REST endpoints.
-The GraphQL endpoint will hit the database directly to fetch data, so that it is totally independant from the REST logic.
+The GraphQL endpoint will hit the database directly to fetch data, so that it is totally independent from the REST logic.

-## Graphql vs. REST: Why is GraphQL better?
+## GraphQL vs. REST: Why is GraphQL better?
 1. REST requests often leads to over or under retrieval of information because endpoints return fixed data structures.
 Say you have a user resource on the back-end with first name, last name, email, and 10 other fields.
 On the client, you only need `first name, last name and email`.
 Making a REST call on the `/users` endpoint gives you back all the fields of the user, and the client only uses the ones it needs.
 There is clearly some data transfer waste, which might be too much load on mobile clients.

     A similar query for GraphQL will be ;